apache/iceberg/site/docs/evolution.md

 * **Update** -- widen the type of a column, struct field, map key, map value, or list element
 * **Reorder** -- change the order of columns or fields in a nested struct

-Iceberg schema updates are metadata changes.
-Data files are not eagerly rewritten.
+Iceberg schema updates are **metadata changes**, so no data files need to be rewritten to perform the update.

 Note that map keys do not support adding or dropping struct fields that would change equality.

 ### Correctness

-Iceberg guarantees that **schema evolution changes are independent and free of side-effects**:
+Iceberg guarantees that **schema evolution changes are independent and free of side-effects**, without rewriting files:

 1. Added columns never read existing values from another column.
 2. Dropping a column or field does not change the values in any other column.